-• When you launch the self-service user interface after setting the AMLDebugMode and AuthManLiteEnabled to True, the following error message might appear:
+• When you launch the self-service user interface with the default settings, the following error message might appear:

 "Response for Secondary Token request is not 200/400/404 42"

 This issue occurs on Fedora 35.
 As a workaround, install gnome-keyring or disable it in the authmanconfig.xml.